sidewayss/html-elements/README.md

 To indicate an invalid value, return `false`.
 Otherwise return the value itself, transformed or not.
 Transforms are for those rare occasions when you want to round to the nearest prime number, or whatever transformation or restriction that can't be defined solely by `max` and `min`.

 ### Styling
-You can obviously style the element itself, but you can also style some of its parts via the `::part` pseudo-element.
+You can obviously style the element itself, but you can also style its parts via the `::part` pseudo-element.
 Remember that `::part` overrides the shadow DOM elements' style.
 You must use `!important` if you want to override `::part`.

 The available parts:
 - `input` is the `<input type="text">`.